rodrigocarvajal/biodataclub/meetings/may_2019/README.md

 ### Meeting prerequisites
 * A laptop with an internet connection.
-* The latest version of docker - (Mac)[https://docs.docker.com/v17.12/docker-for-mac/install/] - (Windows)[https://docs.docker.com/v17.12/docker-for-windows/install/]
+* The latest version of docker - [for Mac](https://docs.docker.com/v17.12/docker-for-mac/install/) - [for Windows](https://docs.docker.com/v17.12/docker-for-windows/install/)

 ### Meeting materials